cybertraining-dsc/su21-reu-366/project/index.md

 The first thing that comes to numerous minds when they hear *Handwriting Recognition* is simply computers identifying handwriting, and that is correct.
 Handwriting Recognition is the ability of a computer to interpret handwritten input received from different sources.
 In the artificial intelligence world, handwriting recognition has become a very established area.
 Over the years, there have been many developments and applications made in this field.
+In this new age, Handwriting Recognition technologies can be used for the conversion of handwritten and/or printed text to speech for the blind, language translation, and for any field that requires handwritten reports to be converted to digital forms instantly.

-This study investigates some of the approaches taken by researchers/developers in the last few years to convert handwritten information from images to digital forms.
-Also, it discusses the importance of handwriting recognition in modern society.
+This study investigates two of the approaches taken by researchers/developers to convert handwritten information to digital forms using (AI) Artificial Intelligence.
+These two deep learning approaches are the (CNN) Convolutional Neural Network and (LSTM) Long Short Term Memory.
+The CNN exploits spacial correlation in data and works well on images, while LSTM processes and makes predictions based on sequences of data.
+Additionally, this study discusses the importance of handwriting recognition in modern society.

 Contents